visulate/visulate-for-oracle/docs/index.md

   </header>
 </div>

-### On-Premises to GCP Bare Metal
+### On-Premises to Cloud Migrations

 Document and analyze on-premises environments prior to migration.
 Review system utilization for capacity planning.
 Identify "lift and shift" projects and candidates for conversion to microservices or other database engines.
 Document custom code in E-Business Suite databases.
 Review the contents of old databases.
 Identify targets for consolidation or decommissioning.

-### Oracle Data Warehouse to Big Query
+### Data Extracts

 Analyze star, snowflake and 3NF schemas in the Oracle data warehouse.
 Execute queries to review data values and prototype denormalized structures.
-Generate CSV from SQL statements for download as files or streaming to Google Cloud Storage.
+Generate CSV from SQL statements for download as files or streaming to Cloud Storage.
 Generate code stubs from Oracle table and PL/SQL metadata for use in ETL tools.
 Replicate data from Oracle via REST APIs.

-### Oracle OLTP to Cloud SQL for PostgreSQL
+### Application Development

 Review Oracle schemas to identify Oracle specific data types and indexes.
 Examine custom PL/SQL and other database related program logic in stored procedures, packages and triggers.
 Extract SQL statements and business logic.
 Rewrite in other languages.
-Download Oracle DDL for manual conversion to PostgreSQL.

-Execute Ora2Pg via an easy to use single page web application or REST API.